|

 made me realize that I speak and, in certain ways, think differently from many of my colleagues.

-to learn Mandarin, the language of my maternal grandfather’s family.
-How could one make sense of noodle-like brushwork
+starting to learn Mandarin, the language of my maternal grandfather’s family.
+How could one make sense of noodle-like

-possibilities for cobbling together words, imagery and poetic forms from more than one cultural tradition in my writing.
+together colloquialisms, imagery and poetic forms from more than one cultural tradition in my writing.
+The resulting fusion,

-Formerly a journalist and editor, I currently teach English Language
+Formerly a journalist and editor, I currently teacher English Language and Literature at

-and Literature at the National University of Singapore High School of Math and Science.
-I have been published in Routledge’s
+a magnet for smart students, the National University of Singapore High School of Math and Science.
+I have been published in

-New Writing: The International Journal for the Practice and Theory of Creative Writing,
+Routledge's New Writing: The International Journal for the Practice and Theory of Creative

-the Hispanic Culture Review (George Mason University), the Singapore National Arts
+Writing, the Hispanic Culture Review (George Mason University), the Southeast

-I am also a veritable citizen of the global economy, with some achievements in editing, journalistic writing (for the English-language
+am a veritable citizen of the global economy, with some achievements in editing, journalistic writing (for the English-language

 Taiwan News, Asian Infrastructure Monthly and the Far Eastern Economic Review) and teaching overachieving students (e.g.,

 in Hwa Chong Institution [College] and NUS High).
-Among the places I have called home are Manila,
+Among the cities I have called home are Manila,

 Taipei and Singapore.